 Chapter 11.
 Daniel William Mackenzie Wright: The Future of Captive Animals and Tourism: The Zoo and Aquatic Cloning Centre 2070

 Chapter 12.
 David Lusseau: Will Cryptogovernance save the Wildlife Tourism Commons?

 Chapter 13.
-Giovanna Bertella: Travel Notes, Postcards, Treasures and Dragons
+Giovanna Bertella: Final Reflections: Travel Notes, Postcards, Treasures and Dragons